-(a) Organ procurement organizations.
+- (a) Organ procurement organizations.
 RCW 82.04.326 provides a B&O tax exemption for amounts earned by a qualified organ procurement organization under 42 U.S.C.
 Sec.
-273(b) in effect as of January 1, 2001, to the extent that the amounts are exempt from federal income tax((, are exempt from B&O tax.
-RCW 82.04.326)).

-(b) Contributions, donations, and endowment funds. ((A B&O tax deduction is provided by)) RCW 82.04.4282 provides a B&O tax deduction for amounts received as contributions, donations, and endowment funds, including grants, which are not in exchange for goods, services, or business benefits.
+273(b) in effect as of January 1, 2001, to the extent that the amounts are exempt from federal income tax. - (b) Contributions, donations, and endowment funds.
+RCW 82.04.4282 provides a B&O tax deduction for amounts received as contributions, donations, and endowment funds, including grants, which are not in exchange for goods, services, or business benefits.
 For example, a B&O tax deduction is allowed for donations received by a public hospital, as long as the donors do not receive any goods, services, or any business benefits in return.
-On the other hand, a public hospital ((is not allowed to)) may not take a B&O tax deduction on amounts earned from a state university for workstudy programs or training seminars, because the university receives business benefits in return, as students receive education and training while enrolled in the university's degree programs.
+On the other hand, a public hospital may not take a B&O tax deduction on amounts earned from a state university for work-study programs or training seminars, because the university receives business benefits in return, as students receive education and training while enrolled in the university's degree programs. - (c) Adult family homes.
+RCW 82.04.327 provides a B&O tax exemption for gross income derived from personal and professional services of adult family homes licensed by the department of social and health services (DSHS), or which are specifically exempt from licensing under the rules of DSHS.
+This exemption does not apply to persons who provide home care services to clients in the clients' own residences.